Julie97-wb/group6/README.md

 ![Regression Model](images/regression_model.png)

-This visualization shows  how well the model predicts the profits from production budgets.
+This visualization above shows how well the model predicts the profits from production budgets.